 1. The participation of NHS providers and the completeness and quality of the data submitted to the National Cancer Registration and Analysis Service (NCRAS), Public Health England and the Wales Cancer Network, Public Health Wales.

-2. Patient demographic information, key aspects of the diagnostic and staging process they underwent and the treatments they received.
+2. Patient demographic information and key aspects of the diagnostic and staging process they underwent and the treatments they received .

 Individual provider results and reports are available enabling regional and national comparisons to support local QI.